 - Consumer Advocates/Family Members

 - Substance use disorder treatment providers

 - Community-based organizations

 - Children and family services

 - Law Enforcement

 - Veteran's services

 - Senior services

 - Housing providers

 - Health care providers

-- County mental health department staff
+- County mental health and substance use disorder department staff

-A diverse range of individuals from racial and ethnic backgrounds attended the community discussion and focus groups.
+A diverse range of individuals from racial and ethnic backgrounds attended the community stakeholder discussions and focus groups.
 Similar to the County's demographic breakdown and those BHS provides services to, no one racial or ethnic group comprised a majority of participants.
-As with BHS service delivery patterns, African American participants were slightly overrepresented, compared to the County population, and Latino/x participants were underrepresented.
+African American participants were highly represented in meetings to express immediate needs in the community, compared to the County population, and Latino/x participants were underrepresented.